MaxWienandts/Kaggle---Real-or-Not-NLP-with-Disaster-Tweets/README.md

 Natural Language Processing model using spaCy

 As the Titanic model, this project is to familiarize with the basic tools of Python regarding natural language processing.\
-Again, any of the model used here are state of the art.\
+Again, any of the models used here are state of the art.\
-The model used in this projects are: naive Bayes; logit; random forest. \
+The models used in this projects are: naive Bayes; logit; random forest. \
 Best score on Kaggle (naive Bayes): 0.77811

 However, these models are extremely limited.\